nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ----
 ##### Query Server
 The `GET /servers/:id` route is used by Nanobox to query state about a previously ordered server.
 This state is used to inform Nanobox when the server is ready to be provisioned and also how to connect to the server.
+If your provider supports adding metadata to servers, your adapter **MUST** treat a metadata entry (frequently called a tag) of `Nanobox: false` as though the server does not exist, returning an appropriate error instead of the server's info.

 ###### Path:
 `/servers/:id`